brucemack/WARS-Birdhouse/README.md

 The software supports a simple message routing protocol that allows packets to "hop" between houses to reach their final destination.

-The 915 MHz ISM band is used to simplify licensing considerationa.
+The 915 MHz ISM band is used to simplify licensing considerations.

 A prototype network of 5 stations has been constructed in Wellesley, MA.
 Messages have been successfully routed between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important.
+The houses have be subjected to bad weather conditions.

 Related Technology
 ==================